SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 2. 4 X [FLIR Point Cameras](https://www.flir.eu/products/flea3-usb3/)
 3. LiDAR and cameras use different systems to see and aren't in the same spot: it means that we're seeing an obstacle from 2 different positions with two different frames.
 We'll therefore need to convert the point seen by the LiDAR to the camera space, and then to the image space!

-**The Formula**: Here is the formula to convert a point X in 3D into a point Y in 2D.
+**The Formula:**: Here is the formula to convert a point X in 3D into a point Y in 2D.

 ![image](https://github.com/SamiUddin-tech/LiDAR_Camera_Fusion/assets/81253183/d48ba8f8-98b9-4651-b1ce-9b6b1a2c9bea)

 above formula is highly dependent on our sensor setup system.

+**P:**

+A camera produces images by capturing light from the environment through its lens and converting it into a digital image.
+When buying a camera, it's typically pre-calibrated, meaning it's set up to produce images accurately without requiring you to adjust complex settings right away.
+This calibration ensures that the images you take are properly exposed and in focus.

+Calibration is the process of teaching your camera how to translate a point in the real world (3D) into a pixel on the camera sensor.
+The intrinsic calibration matrix, the P, is a critical component in this process.
+It helps the camera understand the relationship between the 3D world and the 2D image it captures.